Updated: Mar 24

 You have supported yourself financially from your own earnings for a total of 36 months (where these do not include income from student loans or other forms of statutory student support).

-You’ll get a reduced Maintenance Loan.
-The amount you get depends on:
+You’ll get a maintenance loan from NHS Bursary and the amount you get depends on:

 where you live and study

-whether you’re in the final year of your course (when you get less)
+whether you’re in the final year of your course (when you get the least)

 Additional grants and awards